Career of Virat Kohli: 20202022: Performance plunge and captaincy departure

-2023present: Return to form
+20232026: Return to form and title wins

 In the 2023 season, Kohli commenced his campaign with a score of 82* runs against the Mumbai Indians.
 He maintained his form in subsequent matches, registering fifties in three out of the first four matches.
 Kohli's batting approach during this period was marked by aggression in the powerplay overs, followed by a more cautious approach in the middle overs of the game.
 Reflecting on this tactical shift, Kohli noted that the middle overs are when teams typically introduce their premier bowlers, necessitating the assessment of the game's evolving dynamics.
 Moreover, in the absence of regular captain du Plessis, Kohli assumed the role of stand-in captain for several matches, while du Plessis contributed as an impact player.
 Eight matches into the season, Kohli had scored fifties in five of them.
 However, an altercation marred a match against the Lucknow Super Giants, where Kohli found himself in a confrontation with Gambhir, resulting in a fine for breaching the code of conduct.
 Throughout the season, Kohli relied on his placement and running between the wickets to maintain a scoring rate above a run a ball.
 As the season progressed, Bangalore needed victories in their final two games to clinch a spot in the playoffs.
 Kohli stepped up in a pivotal match against the Sunrisers Hyderabad, scoring a century, to secure a win for his team.
 In the subsequent fixture, he scored another century, surpassing Gayle for the most centuries in the league.
 However, Bangalore fell short in defending their total, leading to their elimination from the tournament.
 Kohli concluded the season with a tally of 639 runs at an average of 53.2 and a strike rate of 140.